Red Rock (TV series): Cancellation

 In August 2017, the series was placed on hiatus by TV3 due to the lease on the current set expiring, and the production having to be moved to a newly built set.
 This subsequently resulted in the second half of the third series, which was due to air from September 2017, being delayed until 2018.
 TV3 director of programming Bill Malone also stated that the viewing figures for these episodes would ultimately decide on the series' long-term future.

 At the time of hiatus, a further twenty-three episodes were confirmed to have been filmed.
 It was also reported that despite it being publicised as a hiatus, production on the series had actually ceased, with props and sets being sold off at public auction.
 It was later reported that a further two episodes would be filmed in the autumn of that year, with an insider disclosing to The Herald; "Twenty-three episodes for next year are already shot and in the can.
 But what isn't generally known is that two more episodes are being made which will be shot late this year."
 However, despite this, only twenty-three episodes were slated for broadcast, suggesting these episodes were never actually filmed.

 Thirteen of the remaining twenty-three episodes aired on TV3 from January 2018, while eight of the remaining ten episodes were premiered exclusively via Amazon Prime in the United States on the date of the mid-season finale, 23 April 2018.
-These eight episodes broadcast on TV3, now rebranded as Virgin Media One, from February 2019.
-The final two episodes, filmed in October 2017, broadcast on 6 and 8 January 2020, respectively.
+These eight episodes were broadcast on TV3, by then rebranded as Virgin Media One, from February 2019.
+The final two episodes, filmed in October 2017, were broadcast on 6 and 8 January 2020, respectively.